-When buying your first home, take into account your current space needs and plan for what those needs could be in the coming years.
+When buying your first home, take into account your current space needs, and plan for what those needs could be in the coming years.
 When you’re a renter, for example, you can easily upgrade to larger living accommodations as needed.
-Being a homeowner takes away that luxury, so plan a home with a little extra wiggle room.
-A good way to start is having a five year plan for what your life could look like and plan from there.
+Being a homeowner takes away that luxury, so plan for a home with a little extra wiggle room.
+A good way to start is having a five-year plan for what your life could look like and plan from there.

 Knowing the In’s and Out’s

 Hiring a professional inspector will give you a look at the quality of a home’s basics.
 Make sure your prospective home is healthy on the inside before worrying about what it looks like on the outside.
 The inspector will notice things about your home that may not be visible to you, the good and the bad.
 They could uncover serious issues that you will not want to be committed to after purchase.
 Your real estate agent can guide you through this process and get you connected to the right inspector.

 Many first time buyers have a dream list when first thinking about buying a home, and at the end of the dream, list rainbow is the perfect home.
 What will help you out tremendously is knowing you will most likely sacrifice items on that list.
 This isn’t a bad thing!
 You will still find a great home that is right for you.
 If you have a list of must-haves and wants, make sure it’s a small list and know that some of those must-haves may be something you don’t necessarily need.
 Purchase a home that has what is most important, so you can focus on the little things you can do to make it the best it can be later on.

 Know the Cost of Buying Your First Home